Canada men's national ice hockey team: Summit Series

+On the 40th anniversary of the 1972 Summit Series, the IIHF Milestone Award was given to the Canadian and Russian teams for the event which had a "decisive influence on the development of the game".
+Reuters wrote that Canada was expected to win the series easily, but when they came from behind to win in the eighth and final game, it marked "the beginning of the modern hockey era".

 Spengler Cup

-In the Spengler Cup, Team Canada competes against European club teams, such as HC Davos who host the tournament every year in Vaillant Arena.
-Canada was initially represented by the standing national team at this event, but subsequently is usually made up of Canadians playing in European leagues or the American Hockey League.
-In 2019, Team Canada won its 16th Spengler Cup, passing the host team HC Davos (last win in 2011) for the most titles.
+In the Spengler Cup, Team Canada competes against European club teams, such as HC Davos who host the tournament every year in Eisstadion Davos.
+Canada used to be represented by the standing national team at this event, but is now usually made up of Canadians playing in European leagues or the American Hockey League.
+In 2019, Team Canada won its 16th Spengler Cup, passing the host team HC Davos for the most titles.
+HC Davos is now tied for most wins after winning in 2023.

 Team

 Current roster

-Roster for the 2022 IIHF World Championship.
+Roster for the 2025 IIHF World Championship.